-- Supervise Compliance and Risk Management
+- Supervise Compliance and Risk Management;

-- Govern Finance
+- Govern Finance;

-- Develop and maintain the strategic direction of the school
+- Develop and maintain the strategic direction of the school.

 The Board of Directors comprises elected members of the school association and nominees of the College of Teachers (including the Principal/s).
-Membership of the Newcastle Waldorf School Association is open to all parents of the school for a small annual fee.
-Financial members are entitled to nominate for election as a director and to vote at the association's Annual General Meeting where directors of the Board are elected.
-All parents are notified of the date for the AGM and invited to join the NWS Association three weeks in advance.
-The notification letter provides more information about the Board of Directors' nomination process.
+Application for membership of the Newcastle Waldorf School Association is open to all parents of the school for a small annual fee.
+Association members are entitled to nominate for election as a director and to vote at the Association's annual general meeting where directors of the Board are elected.

+The College of Teachers